fjp/bachelor/README.md

 ## Main new features

+Beside the fixed bug of setting the diagonal cost to 1.4f instead of sqrt(2) I made the following changes to my solution.

 ### Implementation Correctness

 To verify the correctness of my implemented AStar algorithm, I added two more implementations.